An Internet Discussion Group for New Hampshire’s Human Resources Professionals

 Welcome to NHLABORNET, the online discussion group for human resources professionals in New Hampshire (and beyond).
 NHLABORNET was created and is maintained by Sheehan Phinney.
 It is a free service.
 This is a list-serve, email-based, discussion group which was designed to facilitate discussions and information exchanges between NHLABORNET members (a/k/a “Netters”).
 These discussions include a wide variety of human resources and workplace topics such as recent developments in employment law, proposed legislation and regulations, interpretations of state and local laws, sharing sample policies, discussing best practices, posting HR position vacancies and other announcements of interest in the field of human resources.
 NHLABORNET differs from other online services in that it is free, there are no advertisements and posts are to and from HR professionals who work in a wide variety of organizations.

-This listserve has been in existence for over 20 years and it is still very popular.
-NHLABORNET has over 1,800 active members, several of whom are located outside of New Hampshire.
+This listserve has been in existence for 25 years and has over 1,800 active members, several of whom are located outside of New Hampshire.

 Joining NHLABORNET is easy.
 All you need is an email address and a willingness to abide by the simple rules of the discussion group.
 Please see “Application and Rules”.
 Failure to comply with the rules can result in removal from NHLABORNET.